 Another benefit of reducing your water consumption is the environmental benefit that would come from this.
 We may be living in a country that sees its fair share of rain but unfortunately, this doesn’t prevent us from having a water shortage in the UK.
 Especially as a result of climate change, our temperatures are expected to rise and continue rising over the next 20 years… meaning we’ll see warmer, drier summers, and higher drought risk.
 Reducing consumption allows us to minimise water being taken from rivers and aquifers, therefore not only preserving resources but also protecting wildlife.
 On top of this, water treatment and getting it around the country also uses energy which contributes to around 1% of the UK’s carbon emissions!

 Our 5 top tips to saving water:

-Restrictions are slowly starting to lift, and that means many of us will be getting themselves back into the office.
+Restrictions are slowly starting to lift, and that means many of us will be getting ourselves back into the office.
 Saying this, an estimated 25-30% of us will continue to work remotely from home (on occasions).
-Regardless of where we work, we can all make an effort to use less water, here are some of our top tips to help save water:
+Regardless of where we work, we can all make an effort to use less water, here are some of our top tips to do so…

 Make the most of run-off water: Keep a jug by the sink and use it to catch the run-off water while you’re waiting for it to get hot.
-You can then use this water plants or for cooking.
+You can then use these to hydrate your plants or for cooking.

 Pet care: Refreshing the dog or cat’s water bowl?
-Don’t pour the old water away, instead use it to water plants
+Don’t pour the old bowl away, instead use it to water plants

 Shower time: We recommend trying to keep showers to 4 minutes long.
 You can use a timer but it might be more fun to choose a 4-minute song to play and try to be done by the end of it (did you know there is a Spotify playlist of 4-minute songs created especially for this purpose!).